-Millions of people in the United States, including 96% of medical doctors, have now received one dose of a COVID-19 vaccine.
+More than 240 million people in the United States, including 96% of medical doctors, have now received one dose of a COVID-19 vaccine.
 These vaccines have been through the most intensive safety monitoring in U.S. history.

-Vaccines are authorized by the U.S. Food and Drug Administration (FDA), which sets strict standards for clinical trials and rigorously evaluates scientific data submitted by vaccine developers.
-Once vaccines are made available to the public, the FDA continues to monitor vaccines very closely for safety.
+Vaccines are approved and authorized by the U.S. Food and Drug Administration (FDA).
+The FDA sets strict standards for clinical trials and carefully reviews scientific data from vaccine developers.
+Once vaccines are made available to the public, the FDA continues to monitor them very closely.

-Researchers began developing vaccines for COVID-19 more than a year ago in January 2020, based on decades of understanding immune response and how vaccines work.
-Thousands of volunteers participated in clinical trials that started that spring, making sure we can trust the vaccines to be safe and effective.
+Researchers began developing vaccines for COVID-19 in January 2020, based on decades of work on immune responses and vaccine technology.
+Thousands of volunteers took part in the clinical trials that started that spring to ensure the vaccines are safe and effective.

 - How the FDA evaluated safety data (FDA)

-The rapid spread of COVID-19 made developing these vaccines an international priority, unlocking billions of dollars in funding to ensure safety while moving with urgency to save lives.
+The rapid spread of COVID-19 made developing these vaccines an international priority.
+It unlocked billions of dollars in funding to ensure safety while moving with urgency to save lives.

 Many researchers and medical experts have come together to develop the vaccine while still meeting the FDA’s rigorous requirements for safety and effectiveness.
-While regulators have streamlined some steps in the vaccine authorization process, the vaccines still needed to meet the agency’s rigorous, scientific standards for safety, effectiveness, and manufacturing quality.
+While regulators have streamlined some steps in the authorization process, the vaccines still needed to meet the FDA’s high standards for safety, effectiveness, and manufacturing quality.

-After a vaccine is authorized by the FDA and made available to the public, experts continue to keep track of data to help ensure ongoing safety and help us learn more about questions like whether vaccinated people can still get infected without having symptoms.
+After a vaccine is authorized by the FDA and made available to the public, experts continue to keep track of data.
+They are monitoring for ongoing safety and to help us learn more about questions like whether vaccinated people can still get infected without having symptoms

 - Vaccine testing and approval process (CDC)

-Every vaccine must go through rigorous testing and inspection to ensure it is safe.
+Every vaccine must go through rigorous testing and inspection to ensure it’s safe.

-Vaccines for COVID-19 followed a 3-phase process where there are several stages required before FDA authorization:
+COVID-19 vaccines followed a 3-phase process.
+Several important stages were required before FDA authorization and approval.

 Phase 1: The vaccine is tested in a small number of generally healthy adults, usually between 20 and 80 people.
 It’s evaluated for safety, dosage, and any side effects.
 Experts also look at what type of immune response is created.

-Phase 2: If there are no safety concerns from Phase I studies, the vaccine is given in various dosages to hundreds of adults who may have a variety of health issues and come from different backgrounds to make sure it is safe.
-These studies provide additional safety information on common short-term side effects and risks, examine the relationship between the dose given and the immune response, and may provide initial information regarding the effectiveness of the vaccine.
+Phase 2: If there are no safety concerns from Phase I studies, the vaccine is given in various dosages to hundreds of adults who come from different backgrounds and may have varied health issues.
+These studies provide more safety information on common short-term side effects and risks.
+They look at the relationship between the dose given and the immune response, and may provide initial insight into how effective the vaccine is.

-Phase 3: Experts broaden the study to include thousands of adults, from a variety of ages and backgrounds.
+Phase 3: Experts broaden the study to include thousands of adults from a variety of ages and backgrounds.
 They see how many people who got the vaccine were protected from the disease, compared to those who received a placebo.
 Another major goal of phase 3 trials is assessing safety, both short-term (e.g., fever, tenderness, muscle aches) and long-term (e.g., autoimmune conditions or enhanced disease following injection).

 After a vaccine is authorized by the FDA and made available to the public, FDA continues to monitor its safety very closely.
-FDA also continues to oversee the production of the vaccine, including periodic facility inspections, (such as periodic facility inspections) to ensure continuing safety.
+FDA also continues to oversee the production of the vaccine, including periodic safety checks on facilities where it is made.

 - About COVID-19 vaccine trials (Duke Health)

-Researchers made sure that the trials included adults of diverse backgrounds, races, ethnicities, and geographic areas.
-They collaborated with faith leaders, community organizations, and health clinics to reach volunteers from many different walks of life across the United States.
+Researchers made sure that the trials included adults from many types of backgrounds, races, ethnicities, and geographies.
+They worked closely with faith leaders, community groups, and health clinics across the United States to reach volunteers from different walks of life.

 COVID-19 has hit hard in the Black and Hispanic communities.
-Historically, these populations haven’t always been included in clinical research, but with COVID-19 vaccines researchers made sure volunteers included people of color, as well as people over the age of 65 who are at higher risk of complications from the virus.
+Historically, these populations haven’t always been included in clinical research.
+With COVID-19 vaccines researchers made sure volunteers included people of color, as well as people over the age of 65 who are at higher risk of complications from the virus.